awwx/meteor-appcache/README.md

       app cache is that browsers actually pay attention to the cache control headers, and then the browser doesn't fetch modified resources).

-- [ ] Check total size of files included in the manifest and warn or disable the app cache if Chrome is enabled and the total size > 5MB.
+- [x] Check total size of files included in the manifest and warn if it is greater than 5MB.

 - [x] Meteor hook to allow the appcache package to set the manifest attribute in the html element.